Coulomb screening and thermodynamic measurements in magic-angle twisted trilayer graphene: Supplementary Materials

 The device geometry of the hybrid double-layer structure allows independent control of carrier density in Bernal BLG and tTLG, $n_{BLG}$ and $n_{tTLG}$, as well as displacement field $D$.
 Such control is achieved by applying a DC gate voltage to top graphite electrode $V_{top}$, bottom graphite electrode $V_{bot}$, along with a voltage bias between BLG and tTLG $V_{int}$. $n_{BLG}$, $n_{tTLG}$ and $D$ can be obtained using the following equations:

-where $C_{top}$ is the geometric capacitance between top graphite and BLG, $C_{bot}$ the geometric capacitance between bottom graphite and tTLG, and $C_{int}$ the geometric capacitance between BLG and tTLG. $n^0_{BLG}$ and $n^0_{tBLG}$ are intrinsic doping in BLG and tTLG, respectively.
+where $C_{top}$ is the geometric capacitance between top graphite and BLG, $C_{bot}$ the geometric capacitance between bottom graphite and tTLG, and $C_{int}$ the geometric capacitance between BLG and tTLG. $n^0_{BLG}$ and $n^0_{tTLG}$ are intrinsic doping in BLG and tTLG, respectively.

 Transport measurement is performed in a BlueFors LD400 dilution refrigerator with a base temperature of $20$ mK.
 Temperature is measured using a resistance thermometer located on the sample probe.
-Standard low frequency lock-in techniques with Stanford Research SR830 amplifier are used to measure resistance $R_{xx}$ and $R_{xy}$, with an excitation current of $1-5$ nA at a frequency of $17.77-43.33$ Hz.

 We utilize an external multi-stages low-pass filter that is installed on the mixing chamber of the dilution unit ~\cite{Liu2021DtBLG}.
 The filter contains two filter banks, one with RC circuits and one with LC circuits.
 The radio frequency low-pass filter bank (RF) contains three reflective 7-pole Pi filter stages, which are individually shielded and attenuate above $80$ MHz; whereas the low frequency low-pass filter bank (RC) contains one reflective 7-pole Pi and two dissipative RC filter stages, which are individually shielded and attenuate from $50$ kHz.
 The filter is commercially available from QDevil.